o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-http-get-sc.md

 1. Connect the second **String** pin of the **GetResponse** node to the **Value** pin of the fourth **Print** node\.

-## Step 3: Add Nodes to Display the Success or Failure of the Operation<a name="cloud-canvas-cloud-gem-aws-http-get-sc-display-success-or-failure"></a>
+## Step 3: Add Nodes to Display the Success or Failure of the Operation {#cloud-canvas-cloud-gem-aws-http-get-sc-display-success-or-failure}

 Next, you add nodes to display the success or failure of the GET operation\.